What’s a digital producer?

 A year ago, Mike wrote about Upstatement’s investigation into whether the company needed project managers.
 Upstatement champions direct collaboration between clients and the creative team, so in a studio so wary of middlemen, where do project managers fit?

 That investigation led to the introduction of the digital producer role: an organizer, facilitator and co-creator of Upstatement’s work.
-The job was theoretical back then, but now two people (myself and fellow producer Cameron Stewart) actually put our butts in those seats.
+The job was theoretical back then, but now few people actually put our butts in those seats.
 We manage a few client projects each, but our biggest project of all is figuring out how this role actually works at Upstatement.

-Cameron has a few years of producer experience at Instrument, an awesome digital studio in Portland.
+Some of our other producers have a few years of producer experience at other great firms like OHO and Instrument.
 But I’m a total newbie — an editorial designer and illustrator by trade, straight out of the newsroom.